mjholub/LibRate/README.md

 **The first public beta instance is expected to launch by the end of December 2023.**

-**NOTE**: we're using the term *member* to stress inclusivity and openness, as opposed to the term *user* which is controversial, because it was borrowed from the term drug dealers use to refer to their customers.

 ## Roadmap:

 ### **Social features**: